 1. Have a Mug of Lemon Water First Thing in the Morning

-Proper hydration is a year-round requirement for a healthy body, but starting your day with warm lemon water in the morning this week can help rehydrate and energize you after a long night’s sleep.
-Even better, lemon water can kickstart sluggish digestion first thing in the morning—without the help of coffee.
+Proper hydration is a year-round requirement for a healthy body, but starting your day with warm lemon water in the morning can help rehydrate and energize you after a long night’s sleep.
+Even better, lemon water can kickstart sluggish digestion first thing in the morning — without the help of coffee.

 Before you have your first cup of joe, fill a mug with 8-12 ounces of hot water (near-boiling but not quite) and squeeze in the juice from half a lemon.
 Sip slowly.
 Warm water stimulates the gut and intestines, and lemon juice increases your natural stomach acid production, which helps you absorb more vitamins and minerals from food.

 2. Try Intuitive Eating, and Walk Away from the Co-Working Snacking on Chips

 Intuitive eating is essentially all about tuning into your body’s needs.
 Practice mindfulness at every meal to learn to recognize the signs of hunger, fullness, and satiety.
 Setting aside proper time and space for your next meal without distraction (meaning no phones, computers, TV, or eating on the go) can help you take note of how you’re feeling in the moment.
 Think about the meal bite by bite, and savor the taste, texture, and increased feeling of fullness as you go.